sonia-auv/documentation/docs/user/installation.md

 	sudo rosdep init
 	rosdep update
 	source /opt/ros/indigo/setup.bash

+In order to build can_client interface for CAN communication, you need to install QWT:

+	sudo apt-get install libqwt5-qt4

 Before you can use the repository you will have to make sure to have the file `/usr/bin/clang-format`.
 If you installed the version 3.5 of `clang-format`, you can use